BBQuercus/fluffy/README.md

-### Data availability
+### Data and model availability

-All training and testing data (not including raw files) can be found as `.npy` files [here](link).
-Please place these files into the `data/processed/` directory for the workflow to function properly.
+All pretrained models used in the inference notebook can be found [here](https://www.dropbox.com/sh/5ffku4w4n52urbj/AADAACaMf3wEDyNfWOjdi9BOa?dl=0).